Home About Approach Cases Definitions Contact me Recommendations

 The cases

-These cases are all from people I managed in my job as a neurologist.
-Everybody consented to being included in a free, educational resource - or their next-of-kin did on their behalf.
+These cases are all real, derived from people I assessed in my job as a neurologist.
+They (or their next-of-kin) consented to their case being shared in an anonymised manner as part of a free, educational resource.
+I am hugely grateful to them for this.

-As you work through the cases, please do think of the people they concern and who suffered the effects of these lesions - I hope you can spare a moment of gratitude to them all for this gift.
-I'm eternally thankful.
+As you work through the cases, please do think of the people they concern and who suffered the effects of these lesions - I hope you can spare a moment of gratitude to them all.

 Illustrations